-For a balanced diet, you need the right types and amounts of foods and drinks.
+For a balanced diet, you need to choose foods and drinks that offer good nutrition.
 This keeps your body healthy.

 Know how many calories your body needs every day.
 A dietitian can help you determine your caloric needs based on your:

 Know how many servings of dairy, fruits and vegetables, proteins, and grains and other starches your body needs each day.

 A balanced diet also includes avoiding too much of some foods and making sure you get enough of others.

 Stock up on healthy foods such as fresh produce, lean proteins, low-fat dairy, and whole grains.
 Limit foods like chips and candy and other empty calories.
 "Empty calories" are foods that are low in healthy nutrients and high in sugar, fat, and calories.
 Focus on choosing snacks with fiber and protein like carrots and bell peppers with hummus, an apple and a piece of string cheese, or yogurt with fresh fruit.